microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > Later, we'll look at how the length of the spine can be minimized, reducing the cumulative size of the uploads.
 Some different approaches are explored in the "Chunk Data Structure Implementations" section of this document.

+### Server-side Blob Retention

+It is a requirement that blobs be sufficiently long-lived on the server so that a client can download them when required.
+If a document is retaining its history then all blobs containing all chunks for all revisions must be available indefinitely.
+For documents that do not retain their history, blobs must live at least long enough for a client to be able to fully reconstruct the current state of the revision it is viewing; i.e. all blobs containing all chunks for the oldest revision on any client in the collaboration window.

+Both summary blobs and attachment blobs have lifetimes determined by their presence in the summary tree.
+If a summary ceases to include either a (summary) "blob" or an "attachment" then the blob will eventually be forgotten.
+This API may be at odds with the storage techniques described in this document.
+For documents retaining history, the list of blobs to retain grows unboundedly, increasing the summary size indefinitely.
+And even for documents that don't retain history, it may be awkward to maintain a list of all "live" blobs; for large documents the number of blobs could scale so large that even the list of references to those blobs needs to be incrementally updated and submitted.

+One possible alternative would be to provide a mode in which the server assumes each blob should be retained indefinitely until the DDS explicitly requests that it be deleted.

 ## Amortizing Writes

 Writes to the chunk data structure are expensive.
 Even in the best case (a small tree, in which only one chunk has to be updated for each write operation) this scheme is still doing _a blob upload for every single write_.
 This is unnacceptable for a DDS which requires high write throughput.
-There are multiple ways to mitigate this cost.
+There are different ways to mitigate this cost; one is proposed below.

 ### Write-Ahead Log and Intermittent Flushing

-One solution is to only upload modified chunks every so often, rather than after every edit.
+Write frequency can be reduced by only uploading modified chunks every so often, rather than after every edit.
 This amortizes the cost of uploading chunks across many writes.
 Each "`flush`" of the chunks to storage uploads the union of all the spines that have changed since the last flush:

 ```mermaid
 graph TD;